UNITED24 - Make a charitable donation in support of Ukraine!

 The peace agreement, signed by the two states in September 2018 with the goal of ending the 20-year confrontation, opened up the possibility for Ethiopia to regain access to the ports of Eritrea, which would reduce dependence on Djibouti in matters of cargo transportation.

 However, in an interview with General Berhan Jule, a proposal was made to create a new naval base on the Indian Ocean, and not on the Red Sea.
-Ethiopia is currently conducting consultations with several countries on the restoration, staffing and equipment of the fleet.
+Ethiopia was conducting consultations with several countries on the restoration, staffing and equipment of the fleet.

 The general also noted that many countries from other regions are interested in establishing naval bases in Somalia, Djibouti, Puntland and Eritrea.
 Thus, China built a naval base in Djibouti, and the United Arab Emirates uses the Eritrean port of Assab to support a military operation in Yemen and builds a naval base and air base near the city of Berbera, controlled by the self-proclaimed Somaliland.

+In 2018, Addis Ababa struck a series of deals with the self-proclaimed Republic of Somaliland to acquire a 19 percent stake in the Berbera port, as well as to build a railway to the port.
 According to TsAMTO, Berbera is the most obvious alternative to Eritrea as the naval base of the Ethiopian Navy.
 In March, Addis Ababa acquired a 19% stake in the project to create and manage the port of Somaliland by an operator from the UAE DP World.
 Plans include improving the road connecting Berbera with Vazhale on the Ethiopian border.
-Somaliland is likely to be ready to deploy the Ethiopian fleet, counting on support for de facto independence from Mogadishu.
+Somaliland was likely to be ready to deploy the Ethiopian fleet, counting on support for de facto independence from Mogadishu.

 NEWSLETTER